GrenderG/Libcense-1.0/README.md

 # Libcense-1.0

-This license is intended to be used in libraries and it's under Creative Commons, Attribution-NoDerivatives 4.0 International (CC BY-ND 4.0).
+This free software license is intended to be used in libraries and it's under Creative Commons, Attribution-NoDerivatives 4.0 International (CC BY-ND 4.0).

 # Full text